-- (3) For initial issuance of the medical certificate, the period of validity shall begin on the date the medical examination is performed.
-The period of validity shall for the last month counted, include the day that has the same calendar number as the date of the medical examination or, if that month has no day with that number, the last day of that month. - (4) The period of validity of a Medical Certificate may be extended at the discretion of the Licensing Authority, up to 45 days. - (5) The period of validity of a medical certificate may be reduced when clinically indicated. - (d) Renewal or re-issue of a medical certificate. - (1) The requirements to be met for the renewal or re-issue of a medical certificate are the same as those for the initial certificate except where otherwise specifically stated. - (2) The renewal of the Class 1, 2 and 3 medical certificates may be delegated to the CAME. - (3) Re-issue of the Class 1 medical certificate will either be done by the Authority or specifically delegated to a CAME. - (4) Re-issue of the Class 2 and 3 medical certificates may be delegated to a CAME. - (e) Limitation or denial. - (1) The Authority may, for medical reasons justified and notified to the applicant, limit or deny a medical certificate. - (f) Suspension or revocation of a medical certificate. - (1) The Authority may in accordance with paragraph 2.2.9 suspend or revoke a medical certificate issued, if it is established that an applicant or a certificate holder has not met, or no longer meets the requirements of Part 2.
+- (5) The period of validity of a medical certificate may be reduced when clinically indicated. - (d) RENEWAL OR REISSUE OF A MEDICAL CERTIFICATE. - (1) The requirements to be met for the renewal or reissue of a medical certificate are the same as those for the initial certificate except where otherwise specifically stated. - (2) The renewal of the Class 1, 2, and 3 medical certificates may be delegated to the AME. - (3) The reissue of the Class 1 medical certificate will be either done by the Authority or specifically delegated to an AME. - (4) Reissue of the Class 2 and 3 medical certificates may be delegated to an AME. - (e) LIMITATION OR DENIAL. - (1) The Authority may, for medical reasons justified and notified to the applicant, limit or deny a medical certificate. - (f) SUSPENSION OR REVOCATION OF A MEDICAL CERTIFICATE. - (1) The Authority may, in accordance with 2.2.9 of this part, suspend or revoke a medical certificate issued, if it is established that an applicant or a certificate holder has not met, or no longer meets, the requirements of this part.